scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - `encipherOnly`: Not used.
 - `decipherOnly`: Not used.

-**Important:** If the certificate's public key is used to verify the signature of a control-plane payload (`digitalSignature` attribute), it must be possible to trace back the private key used for the signature.
+**Important:** If the certificate's public key is used to verify the signature of a control-plane payload (`digitalSignature` attribute), it MUST be possible to trace back the private key used for the signature.
 This is done by referencing the ISD-AS and the subject key identifier (via the `subjectKeyIdentifier` extension).
 For more information about the `subjectKeyIdentifier` extension, see [](#subject-key-id-ext).

 Each control-plane certificate type uses the public key differently, and consequently also specifies the attributes of the `keyUsage` extension differently.
 For more information, see the following sections describing the control-plane and voting certificates: [](#cp-root-cert), [](#cp-ca-cert), [](#cp-as-cert), and [](#cp-voting-cert).